 If you have ever moved home before you’ll know that the whole experience can send you through a spiral of emotions.
 As much as you and your family know what is about to happen, there are some members of your family that are completely in the dark.
 One thing is certain, your pets can become very anxious and their behaviour can change when placed in stressful environments.
-This is why at Harding Green, we want to ensure that every member of your family has a stress-free move within London.
+This is why at Harding Green, we want to ensure that every member of your family has a stress-free move.

 Your home is filled with mountains of boxes, removal men coming and going, and tempers often on a short leash – it’s safe to say that moving day can be very chaotic.
 Not only that, you want your animals to be safe, and it can be easy for them to get into situations that could cause them an injury – which we know is the last thing you want.

 We would always advise that you let your pet have a mini break whilst you’re in the middle of moving home.
 Whether they go for a pamper, a friend’s house, or even to a boarding home they are familiar with, you can be safe in the knowledge that whilst your home is one crazy place, your pets will be calm, safe and ready to explore their new home when it’s ready for them.

 Smelly Is Best

 It can be natural to want to wash and clean things before you pack them away, ready to find their new home when you arrive.
 But when it comes to your pets’ belongings, it’s best to leave them as they are.
 As you may know, one way to ease your beloved animal’s anxiety is for them to be around familiar smells.
 Your new home will be filled with unknown scents, and that as well as a strange layout may make them nervous.

 When they arrive at their new home there will be nothing more reassuring than being able to smell and see their things.
 From their bed to their toys, each item will help them to adjust to what must be an extremely confusing situation.